Irrevocable Trust vs. LLC for Asset Protection in Florida

 An irrevocable trust and an LLC both protect assets, but they work differently, defend against different creditor claims, and suit different property types.
 Choosing between them depends on who owns the asset, what kind of creditor is pursuing it, and whether the goal is protecting personal wealth or shielding business operations.

 In many cases, the right answer is not one or the other.
-Florida residents with meaningful litigation exposure often use both structures together, with the irrevocable trust holding the LLC interest to create layered protection that neither structure provides alone.
+Florida residents with serious litigation exposure often use both structures together, with the irrevocable trust holding the LLC interest to create layered protection that neither structure provides alone.

 Speak With a Florida Asset Protection Attorney